About this course

 Learning outcomes

-• Critically examine the role of nurturing supportive relationships on mental health and wellbeing.
+• Be able to examine critically the role of nurturing supportive relationship on mental health and wellbeing.

-• Demonstrate knowledge of different types of social networks and how people navigate them.
+• Be able to demonstrate knowledge of different types of social networks and how people navigate them.

-• Demonstrate awareness of research into wellbeing, individual differences, and social psychology.
+• Be able to demonstrate awareness of research into wellbeing, individual differences, and social psychology.

-• Critically evaluate empirical findings from psychological research.
+• Be able to evaluate critically empirical findings from psychological research.

 Who is this course suitable for?